 - The factor of informality also plays a role.
-Sharing the office, the kitchen, and even the parking lot make communication easier and better.
+Sharing the office, the kitchen, and even the parking lot make communication easier and more natural.

-Does it make any difference that you are working in Munich or Vilnius when you are dealing with digital products?
-The right answer is “no”.
+Does it make any difference whether you work in Munich or Vilnius when you deal with digital products?
+The right answer is “No”.

 Remotely or not remotely, as a product manager, you have to divide your efforts between different aspects of the job.
 Being methodical and dividing tasks into smaller groups can significantly facilitate your day-to-day efforts.

-Product team members who are able to neatly allocate duties across time are more than ready to work remotely.
+Product team members who can neatly allocate duties across time are more than ready to work remotely.
 They just need to design workflows that avoid bottlenecks.

-In fact, standard roadmapping software that your colleagues use at the office can also work for you.
-You will just need to add some extra details, so those in different locations feel like they are in the loop.
+In fact, standard road mapping software that your colleagues use at the office can also work for you.
+You will just need to add some extra details, so those in different locations could feel in the loop.

 Otherwise, you will need a standard set of PM features: from convenient online Kanban boards to powerful prioritization frameworks.

 What Are the Opportunities of Remote Product Management?